 UPDATE 10/26/2014: Sam is now 11 and its been about 4 years since her knee surgeries.
 The report is she’s still doing great.
 She does have some arthritis in her hips and around her lower spine, but thankfully this rarely flairs up and when it does it can be easily controlled with Rimadyl.
 Sam still bounds around like a nut and spins in circles when it comes to food, which is a great testament to the surgeries.
 Choosing CCL surgery can be a very hard decision for people to make in large part due to the costs involved.
 We were very lucky to be in a position to do that and she was well worth it.
 Her quality of life immediately improved.
 I know in our area there are some veterinary surgeons who are very aware of this issue and provide services at a discounted cost.
 If the price tag is too high, you may ask your vet and generally ask around to see if there is a cheaper option.
 There are also an assortment of crowd funding sites that you might be able to use use to see if your friends/family could help offset some of that cost.
 Of course, sometimes it’s hard to ask, although I think asking for help is becoming a bit more common.
 Hey, if someone can ask for you to fund their trip to NYC, why can’t you ask for help with your beloved pet? 🙂

 UPDATE 5/1/2017: Sam is now 14, and it’s been 7 years since her knee surgeries.
 The report now is that she’s an old lady – a little addled, a little fussy at times, and the arthritis in her hips and knees gets to her more.
 She has good days and bad.
 In the last year and a half we’ve introduced a vet who specializes as a chiropractor/acupuncturist.
 Normally, I would not be the kind of person who would go for this, but Sam’s neck had gotten so bad she couldn’t move, was in constant pain, and when she attempted to walk she’d fall over; it was horrifying to watch.
 Our vet told us, “we’ve taken her as far as Western medicine can go,” and recommended we at least try this alternative.
 My husband was in, I wasn’t, but I was willing to try anything versus facing the alternative.
 It took a few weeks and a lot of visits, but Sam got to where she could walk, run, and dance around.
 She still needs to do exercises to help with her hips, but these treatments have made a huge difference in her quality of life.
 Now the vet sees her every few months vs. a couple of times a week when we started.
-Since dogs aren’t affected by the placebo effect, and she had zero expectations from being poked and forced to sit still that she’d be better, I am sold on this treatment.
+Since dogs aren’t affected by the placebo effect, and she had zero expectations from being poked and forced to sit still would do anything to make her believe she’d be better, I am sold on this treatment.
 She’s not 100%, but most days she’s happy, and toddles around occasionally chasing the cat who has decided she’s the best thing ever.
 He likes to lay as close as possible to her, then extend his paw to try and touch her.
-I think he may be even growing on her a bit.
+I think he may even be growing on her a bit.